Looking for practical tips on how to become an event planner without a degree?

 1. Choose Your Niche

 The first step is to choose your niche.
-There are a variety of different event types that you can specialize in, from weddings to corporate functions.
+Event planning is a diverse field with various niches, including weddings, corporate events, social gatherings, nonprofit fundraisers, and more.
 And there are also a number of different roles that you can play within the event planning industry, from coordinator to designer.

 Even if you don’t have a degree, potential clients would like to know that you still have some kind of formal training.
 This is where event planning classes come in.

 There are a number of different online classes that you can take, ranging from introductory courses to more specialized ones.
-If you’re looking to get a credential, online learning platforms like LinkedIn Learning, Skillshare and Coursera offer great online course programs that you can sign up for to gain the knowledge you need to thrive in the industry.
+If you’re looking to get quality training, online learning platforms like Skillshare (free 30-day trial) offer great online course programs that you can sign up for to gain the knowledge you need to thrive in the industry.

 3. Get Some Experience